MatheusBorgesBS/Consumer-Rating-Predictor/README.md

 1. Address class imbalance using **oversampling** or **undersampling**.
 2. Experiment with other models like **XGBoost** or **Neural Networks**.
 3. Use metrics like **F1-score** and **Precision** for better evaluation.
-4. Deploy the model as an API or web application.

 ## How to Use